 - Their “gentle mouths” are a result of being bred as bird dogs for so long.

-- The pedigrees of the two most influential labs, “Peter of Faskalli” and “Flapper” go back as far as 1878.
+- The two most influential Labs’ pedigrees, “Peter of Faskalli” and “Flapper,” go back to 1878.

 - The world’s oldest Lab was 29 years old.
 Her name was Bella.